“The dread of criticism is the death of genius”- William Gilmore Simms

 Regression testing is carried out after a bug/glitch has been fixed by the concerned developer.
-Game tester ensures that the bug has been actually removed, and then additional tests are run to check if the altered code has negatively affected or degraded some other game element.
+The game tester ensures that the bug has been actually removed, and then additional tests are run to check if the altered code has negatively affected or degraded some other game element.

-It is often seen that a game which reacts well to a single player, may fault when weighed down by multiple users.
+It is often seen that a game that reacts well to a single player, may fault when weighed down by multiple users.
 So, if a game is multiplayer, extensive multiplayer testing is carried out with the sole aim to push game limits over a connected network.

 Compliance testing ensures that the game adheres to the regulations laid out in the design phase.
 Marketplace guidelines compliance, Enterprise policy compliance, Regulatory bodies compliance (PEGI, ESRB, etc) are some of the common types.

-Though it is scary looking and time consuming, game testing is a crucial process of video game development for ensuring its success among the gamers.
+Though it is scary looking and time consuming, game testing is a crucial process of video game development for ensuring its success among gamers.
 A game based on the best of concepts, but with bugs will always result in a bad gaming experience.
 Fixing bugs in the testing phase is much cheaper than fixing them after the release.
-Also, the first impression is essential and if a game disappoints in giving the user a flawless experience, then users will find another to play with in no time.
-A game’s success largely depends on how it’s testing has been conducted, since there have been innumerous instances where money and talent was no bar, but still the game failed to create a name, because of bad or insufficient testing.
+Also, the first impression is essential and if a game disappoints in giving the user a flawless experience, then users will find another to play within no time.
+A game’s success largely depends on how its testing has been conducted, since there have been in numerous instances where money and talent was no bar, but still the game failed to create a name, because of bad or insufficient testing.